aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ## Deployment Steps

 ### Clone Guidance repository
-1. Log in to your AWS account on your CLI/shell through your preferred auth provider.
+1. Log in to your AWS account on your CLI/shell through your preferred authentication provider.
 2. Clone the repository:

     ```bash